Turgay (river): Course

 The Ubagan, a tributary of the Tobol, drains the valley to the north, the Turgay to the south.
 There are many shallow, often salty lakes in the valley.
 In the summer it dries up and its water becomes salty in the lower reaches of certain sections.
 The river is mostly fed by snow.
 It freezes in November and thaws in April.

 Tributaries

-The main tributaries of the Turgay are the 593 km long Irgiz, the 284 km long Kara-Turgay and the Kobarga on the left, as well as the Zhaldama, Tokanay and Ulkayak on the right.
+The main tributaries of the Turgay are the 593 km long Irgiz, the 284 km long Karatorgai and the Kobarga on the left, as well as the Zhaldama, Tokanay and Ulkayak on the right.
 In years of high water the 164 km long Saryozen river may flow across lake Sarykopa into the Turgay through a channel near Tauysh village.